Pragya campaign being monitored daily from Delhi

 FIR registered against Sadhvi Pragya Singh Thakur for poll code violation

-"The second reason for the daily reporting of Pragya's campaign is that the top saffron leadership is apprehensive about Congress leader Digvijaya Singh's cordial relations with the state BJP leaders, especially former Chief Minister Shivraj Singh Chouhan and Union Minister Narendra Singh Tomar," adds the insider.
+"The second reason for the daily reporting of Pragya's campaign is that the top saffron leadership is apprehensive about Congress leader Digvijaya Singh's cordial relations with the state BJP leaders, especially former chief minister Shivraj Singh Chouhan and Union Minister Narendra Singh Tomar," adds the insider.

 Singh was challenged by his party colleague and Madhya Pradesh Chief Minister Kamal Nath to fight from a tough seat and win to prove that he is really a tall leader.